MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

         *Server={ServerName};Initial Catalog={DatabaseName};UserID={SQL Authenticated UserName};Password={SQL Authenticated Password};*

-        The SQL connection string is passed to Azure Data Factory (ADF), where it is encrypted and delivered to your Self-Hosted Integration Runtime and used to communication with your SQL Server instance during the data replication process.
+        The SQL connection string is passed to Azure Data Factory (ADF), where it is encrypted and delivered to your Self-Hosted Integration Runtime and used to communicate with your SQL Server instance during the data replication process.

     *Integration runtime name*: This is the service that will be used to replicate the data from the defined source to your Business Central cloud